inokawa/editate/README.md

 ## Getting started

+1. Define your document as a state.
-1. Define your contents declaratively.
+2. Define your editor view declaratively.
 There are rules you have to follow:
+   - You must render all texts in the document as Text nodes in DOM.
-   - You must render `<br/>` in empty row (limitation of contenteditable).
+   - You must render `<br/>` in empty blocks (limitation of contenteditable).
-   - If `singleline` option is
-     - `false` or undefined, direct children of the root are treated as rows.
-They must be elements, not text.
-     - `true`, direct children of the root are treated as inline nodes.
-   - (TODO)

-2. Initialize `Editor` with `createPlainEditor`/`createEditor`.
+   - You must render hard breaks in the document as [block element](https://github.com/inokawa/edix/blob/ecd70f084f2fbb54d36bfd3b682f2dd8bbc3f547/src/dom/default.ts#L25).
+   - You must render void nodes in the document as [void element](https://github.com/inokawa/edix/blob/ecd70f084f2fbb54d36bfd3b682f2dd8bbc3f547/src/dom/default.ts#L47).
+3. Use `createPlainEditor`/`createEditor` to initialize `Editor` with the document.
-3. Call `Editor.input` on mount, with `HTMLElement` which is the root of editable contents.
+4. Call `Editor.input` on mount, with `HTMLElement` which is the root of editor view.
-4. Update your state with `onChange`, which will be called on edit.
+5. Update your state with `onChange`, which will be called on edit.
-5. Call returned function from `Editor.input` on unmount for cleanup.
+6. Call returned function from `Editor.input` on unmount for cleanup.

 Here is an example for React.